uyuni-project/subscription-matcher/src/test/resources/scenario26/README.md

 Result
 ------
+The HardBundle is a set of subscriptions sharing certain attributes and owning products from the same product class.

 The HardBundle should contain subscriptions with the same quantity for each subscription but it contains 2 for SLES11-Pool and 3 for SLES11-Extras, so it's not an HardBundle.